TerryLai422/md/README.md

 - md-registry: Eureka Server

-- md-file-parser: Module to convert data from Yahoo CSV/JSON files into JSON objects
+- md-file-parser: Module to convert data from Yahoo CSV/JSON streams into JSON objects

 - md-enricher: Service to add various kinds of technical indicators (configurable) to EOD data, consolidate them based on different criterions